freenas/freenas-docs/userguide/system.rst

 shown, use :ref:`Boot <Boot Environments>` to remove unneeded boot environments.

-Operating system updates only modify the boot devices and do not affect end-user data on storage drives.
+Operating system updates only modify the |os-devices| and do not affect end-user data on storage drives.

 Available ZFS version upgrades are indicated by an :ref:`Alert` in the